calint/zen-x/README.md

  * provided ROM is meant for tests run in the simulator

 programming zen-x
- * use 'zasm' to compile assembler code. see 'rom.zasm' for sample.
+ * use 'zasm' to compile assembler code
+ * see 'notes/zasm-samples/' for examples.

 ```